Last Updated on August 22, 2020 by

 Springs are among the most crucial parts of a trampoline as they enable you to bounce up and down the device.
 High-quality trampolines generally have many springs that are strategically placed between the mat and the frame.
 There are, however, some spring-less brands that rely on elastic bands.

-Elastic bands produce a similar bouncing effect like springs, but they are less durable since they lose elasticity over time.
+Elastic bands produce a similar bouncing effect to springs, but they are less durable since they lose elasticity over time.
 Trampolines have springs made from rust-resistant steel that is generally galvanized for enhanced durability and strength.

 Rust-resistant steel boosts the usability and durability of the recreational device as it can be left outside without worrying about rain or humid conditions.
 If you want to replace your springs, go for those with long coils to allow for superior recoil, unlike short coil springs.
 The size, quality, and shape also determine the efficiency of the trampoline springs.
 Tapered springs are preferable since they provide you with added lateral stability while on the trampoline.